sedaklnc/hangmanGame/README.md

-I ran the same program as follows ['hangman.py,'cpsc231-lexic.txt'].Why did I do that because why not:).Anyway I added second element to the list which is txt.file name.Then I assigned the filename to the 2nd element of sys.argv in the code,as a result the filename we called was 'cpsc231-lexic.txt'.
+I ran the same program as follows ['hangman.py,'cpsc231-lexic.txt'].
+I added second element to the list which is txt.file name.Then I assigned the filename to the 2nd element of sys.argv in the code,as a result the filename we called was 'cpsc231-lexic.txt'.